brainsharks-fyp17/morphdb-si/README.md

 # morphdb-si

-Morpological variants for Sinhala words<br>
+Morpological variants of Sinhala words.<br>
 Extacted from a FastText-300 model released by Facebook.<br>
 Contains a `.json` <br>
 Ex:<br>